MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-configure-biztalk-adapters-enterprise-applications.md

 >  2. Type: `net user "CREATOR OWNER" /add`.
 This creates a new user called CREATOR OWNER.
 >  3. Type: `net localgroup Users /add`.
 This creates a new group called Users.

-To add the adapters to [!INCLUDE[btsBizTalkServerNoVersion](../Token/btsBizTalkServerNoVersion_md.md)], see the section, [Adding the BizTalk Adapters for Enterprise Applications to BizTalk Server](../Topic/Installing%20and%20Configuring%20Microsoft%20BizTalk%20Adapters%20for%20Enterprise%20Application.md#BKMK_AddAdapters).
+To add the adapters to BizTalk Server, see "Add the adapters BizTalk Admin console" in this topic.

-<a name="BKMK_AddAdapters"></a>
 ## Add the adapters BizTalk Admin console

 > [!NOTE]